javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 {% endcapture %}
 {% include macros/docsSnippetKotlinFirst.html java=java kotlin=kotlin %}

-You enable the OpenAPI plugin by calling `registerPlugin`, and you need to create a config for it.
-In this tutorial we will enable both ReDoc and Swagger UI to generate web UIs for our API, but you'll most likely only use one of these.
+We enable the OpenAPI plugin by calling `registerPlugin(getConfiguredOpenApiPlugin())`, and we do all our configuration in that method.
+As mentioned earlier, we will enable both ReDoc and Swagger UI in our `OpenApiOptions` (to generate web UIs for our API), but you'll most likely only use one of these in production.
+We will also set a couple of default responses (500, 503) that will apply to all our endpoints.

 The API definition in the snippet above references something called `UserController`, which doesn't exist.
 Let's create a skeleton: